 Qualification Required for a Planning Engineer

-An Engineering degree is must with a certification like PMP – Project Management Professional, PSP-Project Management Professional, PMI-SP, or Masters in Project Management will be an extra advantage.
+An Engineering degree is a must with a certification like PMP – Project Management Professional, PSP-Project Management Professional, PMI-SP, or Masters in Project Management will be an extra advantage.

 Roles & Responsibilities | Job Description

 Again, it all depends on which firm you are working like PMT/PMC, EPC, or a Contractor, and responsibilities will differ in a different entity.

 Planning Engineer Job Description also differs from project to project as for the big project, he may be handling one project and is available on site in another case he is dealing with all from Head Office.
 But here, we will only discuss if all types of planners are available on the project site.
 Some of the common planning engineer job description but not limited to are mentioned below;